 Between July 1st and October 1st of each year, we attempt to visit every residence in the county to update your personal property information, including how many dogs, sheep or goats you own.
 You may pay your dog, sheep and goat tax during this visit, by mail or stop in our office.
-If you would like to pay your dog taxes by mail, please print this form and return it with a check made payable to Pocahontas County Dog Fund for the proper amount.
-The dog tax is $3.00 within the districts of Edray, Green Bank, Huntersville and Little Levels and $6.00 within the corporations of Durbin, Hillsboro and Marlinton.
-Once the form and payment is received, we will mail your dog tags and receipt to the address listed on the form.
+If you would like to pay your dog taxes by mail, write the breed, sex, age, hair color and hair length (short, medium or long) on a slip of paper with your name and return address and send it with a check made payable to Pocahontas County Dog Fund for the proper amount.
+Mail your information and payment to Pocahontas Assessor, 900-C Tenth Ave., Marlinton, WV 24954.
+You can also print the personal property form and complete the back section to send with payment.
+The dog tax is $3.00 within the districts of Edray, Green Bank, Huntersville and Little Levels and $6.00 within the corporations of Durbin, Hillsboro, and Marlinton.
+Once the form and payment are received, we will mail your dog tags and receipt to the address listed on the form.
 Sheep and Goat tax is $1.00 per head of breeding age.

 Sheep and Goat Tax